MPSTME-ACM/acm-cord/README.md

     Webhook messages in xorrect format can be used to register members — useful for automations.

 - ✅ PostgreSQL Integration
-All members are stored in a muncord_members table:
+All members are stored in a acmcord_members table:

     ```
     email TEXT,